 Universal basic income isn’t utopian, it’s practical.
-It’s built for a world where humans respond to incentives, taxes are distortionary, and labour productivity isn’t expo nential.
+It’s built for a world where humans respond to incentives, taxes are distortionary, and labor productivity isn’t exponential.
 It’s built for a war on poverty, not work (Mieszkowski, Pechman, and Tobin 1967).
 It’s a plan by economists, not dreamers (Mankiw 2019).
-America should have a basic in come, not because basic income will unmake society, but because it will greater accomplish the goals we set out as a society.
+America should have a basic income, not because basic income will unmake society, but because it will greater accomplish the goals we set out as a society.
 It is even a goal deeply connected to the ideals of the Founding Fathers (Paine 1797).
 It is not “cultural backsliding”, as Oren Cass would claim.
 It is not an attempt to create a post-work America.
 It is a plan to create a post-poverty America.

 Acemoglu, Daron, and James A. Robinson.
 2012.
 Why Nations Fail: The Origins of Power, Prosperity and Poverty.
 1st.
 Currency.

 Clark, Gregory.
 2007.
 “The Sixteen-Page Economic History of the World.”
 In A Farewell to Alms, 1–16.
 Princeton University Press. https://doi.org/10.1515/9781400827817-003.

 Cowen, Tyler.
 2011.
 The Great Stagnation.
 1st.
 Dutton Adult.